oskarhogseth/TDT4240-Group-15-Project/README.md

 - **Leaderboard**: View rankings after finishing all rounds.

 ## Additional notes
-In the branch 73-improve-mvc you will find the code organized in MVC architectural pattern.
+In the branch 73-improve-mvc you will find the code organized in a better MVC architectural pattern.
 This branch has a few bugs regarding the Leaderboard-functionality, and due to lack of time it is therefore not merged into the final Master branch.
 We leave this note to show knowledge and understanding about the MVC principles.